-- Grades & elevations - Vertical curvature (PI station & elevation, length ) - Bridge clearance envelopes - c.
+- Grades & elevations - Vertical curvature (PI station & elevation, length) - Bridge clearance envelopes - c.
 Cross sections in accordance with Roadway Design Manual. - d.
 Special emphasis details (where needed to clearly demonstrate understanding and approach tying to the future phases of Carolina Crossroads MSA.) - 4.
 Provide Conceptual Maintenance of Traffic Plans (10 points).
 The plans shall depict the number of construction stages and a staging narrative within those plans to include duration of each stage.
 The plans may be color coded and can be provided on roll plots at 1" = 200' on 36" width x 8' length sheets fort the entire projects limits including interchanges, as applicable.
 Plan scale and detail for critical areas shall be appropriate for demonstrating transitions, directional flow, and all items below. - a.
 Plan for areas deemed critical by the design team for staging concerns.
 These areas may require cross sections for more detail. - b.
 Plan for access to the median work zone (ingress and egress). - c.
 Plan for maintaining ramp traffic. - d.
 Plan for maintaining positive temporary drainage during stages. - e.
 Plan for placing girders over the interstate, river, and railroad. - f.
 Plan for demolishing existing Colonial Life Blvd. bridge over I-126. - g.
-Temporary pavement designs including proposed uses and duration of use. - h.
+Temporary pavement designs including proposed uses and duration of use.

+- h.
 Plan for notifying the traveling public of upcoming stages - 5.
 Provide Conceptual Bridge Plans which shall consist of the following (40 points). - a.
 Plan and profile of bridge showing horizontal and vertical clearances and expansion joint locations and types of joint materials. - b.
 Superstructure cross sections and substructure elevations showing pertinent structural elements, dimensions, and types of bearings. - c.
 Construction staging plan for bridge work including dimensions of temporary roadway widths both on the bridges and, where applicable, on the roadway beneath the bridges. - d.
 Bridge construction access plan showing areas used to access the bridge work and showing proposed equipment and material handling locations and staging. - e.
-Retaining wall envelopes at the bridge ends showing top of wall, ground lines, bottom of wall, and a detail of retaining wall's aesthetic treatment (required only if retaining walls are proposed). - 6.
+Retaining wall envelopes at the bridge ends showing top of wall, ground lines, bottom of wall, and a detail of retaining wall's aesthetic treatment (required only if retaining walls are proposed). - f.
+Include the horizontal and vertical location of the future shared use path on the plans for the I-26WB bridge over the Saluda River.
+Include horizontal and vertical clearances. - 6.
 Required Forms, and Confidential and Proprietary Information include. - a.
 Stipend Acknowledgement form - b.
 Stipend Agreement - c.
 EEO Certificate - d.
 Non-Collusion Certificate - e.
-Notice of Receipt of Addendum

-- f.
-Updated Organization Chart and Notarized Statement of Availability of Key Individuals - If SCDOT has approved the replacement of Key Individuals since short-listing, provide an updated organizational chart from the Proposer's Statement of Qualifications incorporating the approved changes by the SCDOT. - The Proposer shall include notarized written statement from the Proposer's Project Manager indicating that all Key Individuals identified on the original organizational chart submitted with the SOQ or the updated organizational chart will be available at the times and durations required in the RFQ and RFP. - g.
+Notice of Receipt of Addendum - f.
+Updated Organization Chart and Notarized Written Statement of Availability of Key Individuals - If SCDOT has approved the replacement of Key Individuals since short-listing, provide an updated organizational chart from the Proposer's Statement of Qualifications incorporating the approved changes by the SCDOT. - The Proposer shall include a notarized written statement from the direct employer, cosigned by Proposer's Project Manager with respect to each Key Individual indicating that each such all Key Individuals identified on the original organizational chart submitted with the SOQ or the updated organizational chart reflecting SCDOT approvals submitted with the SOQ or the updated organizational chart will be available, barring any unforeseen circumstances, at the earliest of the times and durations identified required in the RFQ and RFP, until expiration of the Warranty Period, or such earlier date as the Contract is terminated or SCDOT releases, in writing, such Key Individual from this requirement. - g.
 Confidential and Proprietary Information Page List (See Section 4.4) - h.
 Prequalification certificate for Proposer (lead contracting entity) identified in the organization chart.
-If the Proposer is a Joint Venture, prequalification certificates for each individual member and/or partner, as well as for the Joint Venture. - i.
-A copy of the joint venture organizational agreement, if not already submitted with the SOQ.
+If the Proposer is a Joint Venture, prequalification